puppetlabs/puppetlabs-postgresql/README.md

 ##### `database`

-Sets a comma separated list of databases that this rule matches.
+Sets a comma-separated list of databases that this rule matches.

 ##### `description`